 Limit those that are high in concentrated sugars.
 (Yes, fruits and vegetables do contain natural sugars.)
 Some fruits to limit include bananas and raisins.
 Also encourage your child to brush after eating fruit with high concentrations of sugar.

-Cheese is a good snack option since it triggers the flow of saliva.
-Aged cheeses are especially good choices, like:
+Low-fat cheese is a good snack option since it triggers the flow of saliva.
+Examples include:

 American Academy of Pediatric Dentistry